 Lemon Herb Tahini sauce is going to be your new go-to dip and spread for just about everything.
 This creamy, and nutty sesame seed dressing tastes just like a copycat Cava restaurant dressing and is perfect for dipping pita bread, crackers, vegetables, falafel, or topping salads.
-This simple and fresh ingredient vegan sauce is made in five minutes and tastes amazing.

 For other ways to use Tahini look at this Tahini Salad.
 It's a great way to use this delicious sesame seed butter.